seamusdemora/seamusdemora.github.io/CommandHistoryIntro-zsh.md

 Simpler still is using the *up* (<kbd>⬆︎</kbd>) and *down* (<kbd>⬇︎</kbd>) arrows on the keyboard to scroll up and down in the ***command history***.
 This is easily demonstrated in any active terminal window - each press of an up or down arrow button will advance or return one command further into the ***command history*** stack.
 Like the `history` command, this is useful, but not particularly efficient for older commands (further up in the stack) - or for those using the CLI frequently.

-Let's now turn our attention to how the shell maintains the ***command history***, and by what means the user exercises control and inputs his preferences.
+Before discussing other methods for accessing the ***command history***, let's briefly focus on how the shell maintains the ***command history***, and by what means the user may exercise control and express his preferences.

 As mentioned above, the ***command history*** is a function of the shell, and for purposes of this recipe the shell of interest is `zsh` - currently the default shell in macOS.
 The file `/etc/zshrc` contains your machine’s default settings, including a few relevant to the ***command history***.
-Following are those defaults as of this writing:
+Following are the defaults as of this writing:

    ```zsh
    % less /etc/zshrc   # peruse the default settings for zsh